“The” does not often give a noun general meaning but it does if the noun is of the right kind

 1. Unique Entities

-Sometimes a concept, person or thing is the only one of its kind in the world.
-If it is expressed by means of a countable noun, the singular form with the is likely to be correct – regardless of generality.
+Sometimes a concept, person or thing is the only one of its kind in existence, or the only one in a particular situation.
+If it is expressed by means of a countable noun, the singular form with the is likely to be correct regardless of generality.
 It is a countable noun like this (the sun) that has general meaning in sentence (c) above.
 Note that uncountable nouns cannot be used with the in this way.
 For the difference between countable and uncountable, see 14.
-Countable Noun Meanings (1).
+Noun Countability Clues 1.

 2. Parts of the Human Body